 So now your visitor has checked in, let your host be notified in time is a simple technique but being forgotten commonly.
 In most cases, the reception team will ring the host, then will tell your guest which room they are going to, or the host will come to collect the visitors.

 Does it sound familiar to you?
 Once the visitors have checked in, hosts need to be notified instantly.
 Hosts have the responsibility to be prepared for their arrival, greeting the visitors in the meeting room on time.

 An important technique to make your visitor's experience even better is when the host is automatically notified.
 No manual processes and extra waiting time involved.

-Meanwhile, front of house staff are able to focus on other tasks.
-If your visitor is running late, the host should be notified right away.
+Meanwhile, the reception staff is able to focus on other tasks.
+If your guest is running late, the host should be notified right away.